heystevegray/dev-portfolio-netlify-cms/content/til/the-double-tab.md

   browser to `http://localhost:3000`
 image: assets/daniel-sessler-i_-owwnuw6w-unsplash.jpg
 tldr: >-
-  Automatically open new tabs in your terminal, and open your browser to http://localhost:3000.
+  Programmatically open new tabs in your terminal, and open your browser to `http://localhost:3000`.
 First install the following developer dependencies:

   ```bash